angus-g/lagrangian-filtering/docs/installation.rst

    $ conda install -c conda-forge -c angus-g lagrangian-filtering

 to install this package and all its required dependencies.
-The ``-c angus-g`` flag must come before the ``-c conda-forge`` flag to ensure the correct OceanParcels dependency is pulled in.
+If the ``-c angus-g`` flag is placed before the ``-c conda-forge`` flag, a modified OceanParcels dependency is pulled in.
+By default, this shouldn't be required, but some experimental features may only be present in this version.

 To keep things a bit cleaner, you can install `lagrangian-filtering` in its own Conda environment: